Ardit-Koti/checkers-app.iml/docs/DesignDoc.md

 The Space class definitely needs design changes.
 It should be split into other classes which have higher cohesion, such as a single board populator, rather than having board population be done in Space.
 The MoveValidator and Game classes could also be split into other classes with more focused purposes.

+##Future Enhancements
+Firstly, since the implementation process was rushed, an enhancement that was never reached, was the Replay mode for WebCheckers.
+The Replay Mode would have allowed players to watch previously played games on the website using a unique game-id.

+Optional enhancements that can be added in the future can be AI (with varying difficulties), leaderboards, tournaments, and access to multiple games being played by a player.
+These additions are minor, yet provide so much more to the experience with WebCheckers and can definitely be looked at in the future.